 Where to buy

-Retailing for £16, you can purchase the Pixi Glow Mist from Cult Beauty, the Pixi Beauty website, Boots or M&S. I think this is perhaps a little pricey for what it is but it’s a cute little product.
+Retailing for £16, you can purchase the Pixi Glow Mist from Cult Beauty.
+I think this is perhaps a little pricey for what it is but it’s a cute little product.

 Due to it not being an essential beauty product and perhaps being a little overpriced, I rate the Pixi Glow Mist 4 stars.